HalFentise/tp/docs/team/lukapeng77.md

 Priority levels help users organize and focus on transactions based on importance or urgency.
 Spending alerts consolidate relevant financial insights—notifications, recurring transactions, and budget status—into one unified interface for quick decision-making.
+Expense Summaries: The summary feature provides users with quick, insightful overviews of their spending patterns within a selected time frame, enhancing their ability to review and adjust financial behavior promptly.

 These capabilities integrate seamlessly with the transaction management system, enhancing the user experience through automation and clear visual cues for overspending or pending transactions.
 ---

 ### Enhancements implemented:
+For the set budget feature, I try to modify the logic that the user needs to check the current budget limit is exceeded or not before adding the new transaction.
+If not, the transaction can be added successfully, else there will be a warning message shown up and the user needs to set the budget properly before adding next transaction.

 ### Contributions to the UG:
 I contribute the user command part of UG.
 I listed the features implemented by myself and gave a simple description and the input command format and examples.